O Canada! Our home and native land!

 It’s all right here, Canadian doctors, if you are willing to listen to the wisdom and reflection of patients: http://www.stopthethyroidmadness.com/things-we-have-learned And perhaps the new Prime Minister, Justin Trudeau, will have listening ears?

-** Canada’s own version of Natural Desiccated Thyroid is made by Erfa.
+- Canada’s own version of Natural Desiccated Thyroid is made by Erfa.
 But unfortunately, patients have reported that some batches have resulted in a return of symptoms.
-This blog post is still active about that problem with certain batches of Erfa!!
+This blog post was active for quite awhile about that problem with certain batches of Erfa!!